chrissix666/Jellyfin-VideoOSD-Screenshot-Button/README.md

 2. Install via a **Userscript manager** (e.g., Tampermonkey) **or inject using Jellyfin's classic JavaScript Injector plugin**, the most common method
 3. Reload Jellyfin Web
 4. During video playback, the **camera button** will appear in the Video OSD next to your rating/favorite buttons

+---

+## Downloads & File Naming

+Download folder:
+Uses the system's default Downloads folder.
+On Windows, this is the standard Windows Downloads directory of the current user.

+Default file naming:
+Follows the Windows Snipping Tool naming style, extended with the video title.

+Format:
+Screenshot YYYY-MM-DD HHMMSS <Video Title>

+Example:
+Screenshot 2026-01-25 045602 The Simpsons